grgomrton/coyote-forms/EXAMPLES.md

     }
 ```

-Since this rule set has the most inputs, this connector will the biggest one.
+Since this rule set has the most inputs, this connector will the longest one.

 This sums up the examples in this project.

-Happy coding!
+Thank you for reading, and happy coding!